 Harold L. Hutchins, Jr. — 1916-1996 — Executive director of Pittsfield General Hospital, and of Berkshire Medical Center when it was formed through the merger of Pittsfield General Hospital and the House of Mercy.
 Born August 17, 1916; died in Pittsfield, October 1996.

 He graduated from the University of Vermont and received a master's degree in hospital administration from Washington University in St. Louis, He served as a captain in the Army Medical Administration Corps during World War II.
 He served as administrative intern at Grasslands Hospital, Valhalla, N. Y. for one year, and as assistant director at Aultman Hospital in Canton, Ohio, for five years, before coming to Pittsfield General Hospital in 1953.
-He was executive director at Pittsfield General for 16 years, and then as executive director of Berkshire Medical Center which was created through the merger of Pittsfield General and St. Luke's Hospital.
+He was executive director at Pittsfield General for 16 years, and then as executive director of Berkshire Medical Center which was created through the merger of Pittsfield General and St. Luke's Hospital in 1967.

 Rabbi Harold I. Salzmann — 1922-2018 —Rabbi, Temple Anshe Amunim.
 The son and grandson of traditional rabbis trained in the religious schools of the Austro-Hungarian Empire (today’s Slovakia), as a youth he received a very thorough training in Biblical Hebrew and Talmud-Torah studies.
 Eager to explore newer avenues in Jewish thought, Rabbi Salzmann pursued his rabbinical studies in the Reform Movement at the Hebrew Union College in Cincinnati, where he was ordained in 1950.
 Throughout his life, he continued his scholarship in theology and as a teacher who trained bar and bat mitzvah children as well as adults.
 An amateur historian, he collected antique postcards of the Berkshires, possessed a wealth of knowledge about the postal service of British Mandate Palestine, and had begun to write a history of the Jewish community of the Berkshires before his death.